-Or suppose you’ve decided to stop selling candles, and you have multiple candle vendors you won’t be using anymore.
+Suppose you stop selling candles, and you have multiple candle vendors you won’t be using anymore.
 You could DELETE all those records from the database with the statement:

 DELETE FROM Vendors WHERE ITEMS = Candles;

-And finally, if you shut down your shop completely and no longer need this database at all, you could delete all the records in the database with the simple command:
+Finally, if you shut down your shop completely and no longer need this database at all, you could delete all the records in the database with the simple command:

 DELETE FROM Vendors;